 top of page

-Injecting Beach or Ingesting It?—a Study in Trump as Prosperity Gospel Quack
+Injecting Beach or Ingesting It?—Trump as Prosperity Gospel Quack

-I’m writing this note after reading a New York Times piece about Trump’s recent suggestion to combat coronavirus by “injecting” a form of bleach as a sort of “cleansing.”
-(Later he walked it back to supposedly being “sarcastic,” which seems worse than sincerity).
+I write this after reading a New York Times piece about Trump’s suggestion to combat coronavirus by “injecting” a form of bleach as a sort of “cleansing.”
+(He later tried to walk this back by claiming he was being “sarcastic,” but this seems worse than being sincere).

-If this matters--and I will explain why it could-- I noticed on cable TV as the story was breaking, and again today in the Times, confusion about whether the idea was to “ingest” or “inject” bleach.
-That is, was Trump floating a vision of cleansing the bloodstream, the lungs, or the digestive tract?
+I noticed on TV as this story broke, then again today in the Times, ambiguity about whether Trump's idea was “ingesting” or “injecting” bleach.
+Was he floating a vision of cleansing the bloodstream, lungs, or digestive tract?

-Although we've already gone with Alice through the looking glass by pursuing this question at all, I think I have the answer!
-You're welcome!
+Although we've already gone with Alice through the looking glass by pursuing this question at all, I will explain why the distinction matters and what it may teach us about Trumpism.

-The Guardian reported that Trump's idea might have come from an obscure church called Genesis II.
-Maybe we should put “church” in scare quotes, but at least it's a business that seems to be registered as a church.
+The Guardian has reported that Trump's idea may have come from an obscure church called Genesis II.
+(Perhaps we should put “church” in scare quotes, but at least it seems to be a business registered as a church.)
+Since I study US religion and had never heard of Genesis II, I clicked over to its website to see what this was all about.

-The Genesis II site is mainly about selling their cures.
-These center on a “sacrament” that involves drinking a small amount of special bleach mixed in water.
+The Genesis II site is mainly about selling their cures, which center on a “sacrament” that involves drinking a small amount of special bleach mixed with water.
+It seems that these church people are anti-vaxxers—so as not to put bad things into their bodies—and this somehow co-exists with being bullish on their sacrament.

 Ingest or Inject?
 A Snap Diagnosis

-Although I am no expert on Genesis II and don’t have time to become one today, I think I know enough about US religion to be be like a doctor who (with due disclaimers) can make a fairly sound snap diagnosis– pending confirmation by blood tests.
+Although I am no expert on Genesis II and don’t have time to become one today, I think I know enough about US religion to be be like a doctor who (with all due caution) can make a sound snap diagnosis pending confirmation through more tests.

 Trump as Prosperity Gospel Quack